rancher/docs/content/rancher/v2.5/en/security/selinux/_index.md

 To allow Rancher to work with SELinux, some functionality has to be manually enabled for the SELinux nodes.
 To help with that, Rancher provides a SELinux RPM.

-This RPM only contains policies for the [rancher-logging application,](https://github.com/rancher/charts/tree/dev-v2.5/charts/rancher-logging) but this is where additional policies for more Rancher feature applications will be added in the future.
-The logging application was tested
+As of v2.5.8, the `rancher-selinux` RPM only contains policies for the [rancher-logging application.](https://github.com/rancher/charts/tree/dev-v2.5/charts/rancher-logging)

 The `rancher-selinux` GitHub repository is [here.](https://github.com/rancher/rancher-selinux)